Argentina • UNESCO World Heritage Site

 UNESCO World Heritage Site since 1984 and UNESCO Biosphere Reserve since 1995, providing dual international protection frameworks for waterfall systems and critically endangered Atlantic Forest ecosystem conservation across this exceptional biodiversity hotspot.

-- Illegal hunting activities targeting endangered jaguar populations requiring enhanced enforcement measures
+- Illegal hunting activities targeting endangered jaguar populations requiring enhanced anti-poaching enforcement measures and community engagement programs across park boundaries

-- Tourism pressure on fragile ecosystems requiring careful visitor flow management strategies
+- Tourism pressure from over 1.5 million annual visitors on fragile waterfall and forest ecosystems requiring careful visitor flow management strategies

-- Climate change impacts affecting seasonal rainfall patterns and Atlantic Forest species distribution
+- Climate change impacts affecting seasonal rainfall patterns, waterfall flow volumes, and Atlantic Forest species distribution throughout the sanctuary ecosystem

-- Invasive plant species threatening native vegetation communities and forest ecosystem dynamics
+- Invasive plant species introduction threatening native vegetation communities and disrupting forest ecosystem dynamics requiring active removal and monitoring programs

-- Wildlife corridor maintenance programmes coordinated with Brazilian Iguaçu National Park ensuring genetic diversity and essential migration routes for jaguars, pumas, and other large mammal populations
+- Wildlife corridor maintenance programs coordinated with Brazilian Iguaçu National Park ensuring genetic diversity and essential migration routes for jaguars, pumas, and other large mammal populations

 - Advanced anti-poaching patrol systems using GPS tracking technology, camera traps, and coordinated surveillance operations protecting endangered species across protected boundaries

-- Sustainable tourism infrastructure including ecological train systems minimising environmental impact and habitat disturbance whilst providing excellent visitor access to key sites
+- Sustainable tourism infrastructure including ecological train systems minimizing environmental impact and habitat disturbance while providing excellent visitor access to key sites

-- International cooperation initiatives supporting Atlantic Forest research, restoration projects, and community-based conservation education programmes across regional boundaries with Brazilian authorities
+- International cooperation initiatives supporting Atlantic Forest research, restoration projects, and community-based conservation education programs across regional boundaries with Brazilian authorities

-- Scientific monitoring programmes tracking water quality parameters, biodiversity indicators, and climate change impacts to inform adaptive management strategies for ecosystem protection
+- Scientific monitoring programs tracking water quality parameters, biodiversity indicators, and climate change impacts to inform adaptive management strategies for ecosystem protection

 - Community engagement projects involving local Guaraní communities in traditional ecological knowledge sharing and sustainable development initiatives that benefit both conservation and local livelihoods